eleavydev/redroots-farm/README.md

 ![Landing Page](https://res.cloudinary.com/dlsbkq7mw/image/upload/v1653388732/redrootsfarm/redroots_heroimage_withTagline_lv3ovl.png)

   - The landing page includes a photograph of Red Roots Farm with vibrant trees, flowers and green grass aiming to give the user an instant 'feel' for the Red Roots Farm space.
-  - This section aims to invite the user in to Red Roots Farm with an animation to grab their attention and almost pull them inwards to explore more.
+  - This section aims to invite the user in to Red Roots Farm with an animation to grab their attention and almost pull them gently inwards to explore more.
   - The tagline of "Reconnect - Realign - Rediscover" is immediately below the photograph in block capitals.
 This captures the essence of Red Roots Farm - Claire and Tom hope they can help people to reconnect, realign and rediscover during a visit to Red Roots Farm.

 ## About Us Section